 How to get to Edinburgh

 If you are flying into Edinburgh Airport, check out Easyjet which I used for my quick flight from Bristol Airport as well as other airlines like Ryanair, Flybe, British Airways, Loganair.
-We recommend Skyscanner to plan flight routes and find the best prices.

 From the airport – Once you arrive at the airport, you can take the Airlink 100 bus for £7.50 return, which runs very regularly and will bring you in 30 minutes into the heart of Edinburgh – you can also book the Airline ticket in advance here.
 Another option is to take the Airport tram which follows a similar route and is just a little more expensive at £9 return.